Akhilesh Yadav: Chief Minister of Uttar Pradesh

-Yadav was sworn in as the 20th Chief Minister of Uttar Pradesh on 15 March 2012, at the age of 38, winning 224 seats in the March 2012 assembly elections.
-During his tenure, the Agra-Lucknow Expressway, which is the most modern and longest expressway in India, being the first of its kind to be built in the shortest span of time, was completed and inaugurated.
+Yadav was sworn in as the 20th Chief Minister of Uttar Pradesh on 15 March 2012, aged 38, winning 224 seats in the March 2012 assembly elections.
+During his tenure, the Agra-Lucknow Expressway, the most modern and longest expressway in India, was completed and inaugurated.
 Yadav also launched the "UP100 Police Service", "Women Power Line 1090" and "108 Ambulance Service".
-Infrastructural accomplishments of his government include projects like the Lucknow Metro Rail, Lucknow International Ekana Cricket Stadium, Janeshwar Mishra Park (Asia's largest park), Jayaprakash Narayan International Convection Center, IT city, Lucknow-Ballia Purvanchal Expressway et al.
+Infrastructural accomplishments of his government include projects like the Lucknow Metro Rail, Lucknow International Ekana Cricket Stadium, Janeshwar Mishra Park (Asia's largest park), Jayaprakash Narayan International Convection Center, IT city.

 His chief ministerial tenure also saw emphasis on developing power sector, modernising the police force, setting up Kisan Bazaars and Mandis, introducing social welfare schemes such as Lohiya Awas Yojana, Kanya Vidya Dhan, Kisan Avam Sarvhit Bima Yojana, Pension Yojna and allotting unemployment allowances.
-Between 2012-2015, over 15 Lakh laptops were distributed to the 10th and 12th passout students by the Government of Uttar Pradesh, making it one of the largest distribution scheme by any Government in the world.
+Between 2012 and 2015, over 15 Lakh laptops were distributed to the 10th and 12th passout students by the Government of Uttar Pradesh, making it one of the largest distribution schemes by any government in the world.

-Law and Order situation

-Akhilesh Yadav government was repeatedly criticized on alleged poor law and order situation in UP.
-His tenure saw about a dozen Director General of Police (DGP) leading the Police force.
-Besides, the government was also charged with favouring senior cops belonging to a particular caste in the field postings.
-This political interference had been attributed as a major factor in the perceptible low police morale amongst cops and general policing in UP.

-There were numerous incidents of assault and killing of policemen.
-There were also large number of cases of communal violence and riots, including places like Muzaffarnagar, Mathura, Bareilly and Faizabad, in which several people were killed and thousands of others were displaced.
-Incidences like Jawahar Bagh episode and alleged phone threat case to ex IPS officer Amitabh Thakur were also cited as important cases of deteriorated law and order situation.

 Positions held

-Akhilesh Yadav has been elected 1 time as MLA and 4 times as Lok Sabha MP.
+Akhilesh Yadav has been elected 1 time as MLA and 5 times as Lok Sabha MP.